 - A. If a mistake in the offer is discovered after the award, the offeror may request correction or withdrawal in writing, and shall include all of the following in the written request: - 1.
 Explanation of the mistake and any other relevant information; - 2.
 A request for correction including the corrected offer or a request for withdrawal; and - 3.
-The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - B. Based on the considerations of fair competition and the best interest of the state, the procurement officer may: - 1.
+The reasons why correction or withdrawal is consistent with fair competition and in the best interest of the state. - B. Based on the considerations of fair competition and the best interest of the state, the agency chief procurement officer may: - 1.
 Allow correction of the mistake; - 2.
 Cancel all or part of the award; or - 3.
-Deny correction or withdrawal. - C. After cancellation of all or part of an award, if the offer acceptance period has not expired, the procurement officer may award all or part of the contract to the next responsible offeror whose offer is determined to be the next most advantageous to the state according to the evaluation factors contained in the solicitation.
+Deny correction or withdrawal. - C. After cancellation of all or part of an award, the agency chief procurement officer may award all or part of the contract to the next responsible offeror, within 120 days of contract award, based on whose offer is determined to be the next most advantageous to the state according to the evaluation factors contained in the solicitation.